List of Great Northern route stations: Former stations

 There are nineteen stations on the route which have been closed to passengers, even though the line that they were once on remains open today.
-Of these, three were closed at the same time a replacement opened (Enfield, Maiden Lane, Stevenage) and one was replaced at a later date (Chesterton).
-Two stations have funding to be replaced in the future (Tempsford and Trumpington).
+Of these, three were closed at the same time a replacement opened (Enfield, Maiden Lane, Stevenage) and two were replaced at a later date (Chesterton and Trumpington).
+One station, Tempsford, has funding to be replaced in the future.

 Trumpington station was the shortest-lived station on the route, closing permanently on 8 July 1922 only four days after it originally opened.
 Stevenage was the longest-lasting at 122 years and 11 months, but if excluding stations that have since been replaced, the longest-lasting is Harston at 111 years and 2 months.
 Eight of the former stations were closed during the 1950s and 1960s (at the height of the British Rail Modernisation Plan and Beeching cuts).